-Moreover, according to the expression of $y(m,i,l)$ in (\ref{signal model of angle extraction}), the signal power along the spatial dimension after DFT operation will be concentrated on several angular bins related to the DoAs of potential targets, as shown in Fig. \ref{estimation process}b.
-Specifically, the power of the $n_\mathrm{a}$-th angular bin is $Y_{i,l}(n_{\mathrm{a}})^2$, which indicates the probability of the existence of the targets whose angle-dependent digital frequencies $\omega_\mathrm{r}(\theta_q)$ approximates to $\widetilde{\omega}_\mathrm{r}(n_{\mathrm{a}})$.
-Next, we will utilize this characteristic to facilitate the following range and velocity estimation.
+Thus, the echo signals are extracted into different bins corresponding to the angles of potential targets, as shown in Fig. (\ref{estimation process}b).} Specifically, the power present in the $n_\mathrm{a}$-th angular bin is $|Y_{i,l}(n_{\mathrm{a}})|^2$, which is related to the probability of the existence of targets whose angle-dependent frequencies $\omega_\mathrm{a}(\theta_q)$ are approximately equal to $\widetilde{\omega}_\mathrm{a}(n_{\mathrm{a}})$. {Next, we will utilize this characteristic to facilitate removal of the signal-dependent coefficient.}